How Branding Enables More Social Selling Conversations

 In this era of personal choice, some reps may insist on controlling their public social media profiles.
 Some may worry that if everybody looks the same, prospects will notice the redundancy.
 That’s possible but think of it this way: When your team assembles at the annual tradeshow booth to engage with buyers, you make them wear the same clean, company-color polo shirts, don’t you?
 Customers immediately see that they’re talking to professional representatives of the company.

-Your seller’s creativity comes through in their selling conversations, and no two will be the same.
+Your seller’s creativity comes through in their sales conversations, and no two will be the same.
 Each tells their own story and draws on a diversity of experience, personality, and style – just like the variety of shoes they choose to wear with your branded shirt in the trade show booth.

 It’s no different on LinkedIn.
 No two connection networks will be the same, and creative engagement with prospects leads to more sales conversations.
 Your sellers’ professional branding is a critical first impression that ensures they don’t lose them at “hello.”No two individuals will have the same network of connections, and creative 1:1 engagement with prospects is the catalyst that leads to more conversations. @DavidGoad #Socialselling #PersonalbrandingClick To Tweet

 Templatizing your team’s profiles is necessary because sellers typically need help with consistent branding and messaging.
 According to Vengreso sales leader Kurt Shaver “If you ask your reps to do it on their own, they are NOT going to do it.”
 Watch video: Enable Your Sales Team to Use LinkedIn with Profile Templates